SimHoZebs/personal-site/src/content/blogs/Rust made me rethink everything.md

 ["Hey", "guys", "what's", "going", "on", "and", "welcome", "to", "my", "minecraft", "video", ..., "generator"]
 ```

-But think about it - if our goal is to _solely_ find the word "minecraft", we don't necessarily want this array taking up space in our memory.
-What we want is to simply iterate over the words on the same string until we hit the word "minecraft".
+If our goal is to _solely_ find the word "minecraft", we don't necessarily want this array taking up space in our memory.
+What we want is to simply iterate over the words on the original string until we hit the word "minecraft".
 We don't need the rest of the string to split.
-Strictly speaking, this process includes unnecessary computation.
+In this scenario, Javascript does unnecessary computation.

+> [!note]
+> This is intentionally a bad example to explain how `split()` works in Rust - I am aware that you can do the same with Javascript.

 With Rust, you can iterate over string without creating a new array, only until you need to: